 The Healthy Families BC website provides useful information on general healthy eating topics including nutrition basics and grocery shopping.
 The site also supports provincial food polices such as reducing sodium and sugary drinks.

-As part of B.C.’s Sodium Reduction Plan, the B.C. government is working in partnership with B.C. health authorities to lower the sodium content of patient and resident meals in publicly funded health care facilities.
-Through this ongoing initiative health authorities have succeeded in making significant reductions to the sodium content of health care menus.
+As part of B.C.’s Sodium Reduction in Health-Care Facilities Initiative, the province is working in partnership with B.C. health authorities to lower the sodium content of patient and resident meals in publicly funded health-care facilities.
+B.C. health authorities have made significant progress reducing the amount of sodium in meals served to patients and residents and continue to work towards the sodium target.

 - Sodium Reduction in Health Care